pengbohua/Flype-LAVIS/README.md

 ```bash
 bash scripts/run_feature_extraction_full.sh
 ```
-Put the extracted features and the data into the following structure,
+After extracting features to the features folder, use bash cmds to put the extracted features and the data into the following structure,
 ```bash
 prompt_ocr_adapter
 ├── test_data